What is Torisel?

 There are many other drugs that can interact with Torisel.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
 Keep a list of all your medicines and show it to any healthcare provider who treats you.

-You should not use Torisel if you are allergic to temsirolimus, or if you have:
+You should not use Torisel if you have severe liver disease.

-To make sure Torisel is safe for you, tell your doctor if you have:
+To make sure Torisel is safe for you, tell your doctor if you have ever had:

 high cholesterol or triglycerides (a type of fat in the blood);